 There is some question as to whether it is the highest mountain in Europe or not, as Mount Elbrus in Russia is taller at 18,510 feet (5642 meters).
 However, whether Mount Elbrus is part of the Asian continental plate or the European one is not clear cut.
 In addition, Mount Elbrus is technically a dormant volcano, and not a mountain.

-The town of Briançon on the French border was heavily fortified under Sun King Louis XIV (of Versailles fame) in the 17th century to keep out Austrian invaders.
-This area called Forteresse Vauban after his engineer, Vauban, who constructed several fortifications all along the French border.
+This area called Forteresse Vauban after his engineer, Vauban, who constructed several fortifications all along the French border with Germany, Italy and Switzerland.
 You can read more about French history here.

 Nobody wants to climb mountains all the time, hence the tunnels.
 There are hundreds of tunnels lacing through the Alps, some long some short.